By using the correct semantic HTML elements you may be able to meet most or all

 - If clicking on the element will perform an action on the page, use

-- If clicking on the element will navigate the user to a new page (or load new
+- If clicking on the element will navigate the user to a new page then use

 The reason for this is that buttons and links are announced differently by screen readers.
 Using the correct element helps screen reader users know which outcome to expect.